Connect a self-managed directory in Active Directory to IAM Identity Center

 Amazon IAM Identity Center requires a two-way trust so that it has permissions to read user and group information from your domain to synchronize user and group metadata.
 IAM Identity Center uses this metadata when assigning access to permission sets or applications.
 User and group metadata is also used by applications for collaboration, like when you share a dashboard with another user or group.
 The trust from Amazon Directory Service for Microsoft Active Directory to your domain permits IAM Identity Center to trust your domain for authentication.
 The trust in the opposite direction grants Amazon permissions to read user and group metadata.

 If you are connecting IAM Identity Center to an AD Connector directory, any future user password resets must be done from within AD.
-This means that users will not be able to reset their passwords from the Amazon Web Services access portal.
+This means that users won't be able to reset their passwords from the Amazon Web Services access portal.

 If you use AD Connector to connect your Active Directory Domain Service to IAM Identity Center, IAM Identity Center only has access to the users and groups of the single domain to which AD Connector attaches.
 If you need to support multiple domains or forests, use Amazon Directory Service for Microsoft Active Directory.